Jusuf Nurkić: Phoenix Suns (2023–2025)

 On 27 September 2023, Nurkić, alongside Grayson Allen, Nassir Little, and Keon Johnson was traded to the Phoenix Suns as part of a three-team trade that sent Damian Lillard to the Milwaukee Bucks and Jrue Holiday, Deandre Ayton, Toumani Camara and a 2029 first-round draft pick to the Trail Blazers.

 Nurkić made his Suns debut on 24 October, recording a double-double of 14 points and 14 rebounds, including a game-securing driving lay-up, in a 108–104 victory over the Golden State Warriors.
-On 8 November, Nurkić recorded 20 points, 17 rebounds, and eight assists alongside a game-winning floater in a 116–115 overtime victory over the Chicago Bulls.
+On 8 November, Nurkić recorded 20 points, 17 rebounds, and eight assists alongside a game-winning floater in a narrow 116–115 overtime victory over the Chicago Bulls.

 On 3 March 2024, Nurkić recorded a career-high 31 rebounds alongside 14 points in a 118–110 loss to the Oklahoma City Thunder, marking the most rebounds in a game by a player since 2010.
 He also broke the Suns franchise record for most rebounds by a player in a game, which was previously held by Tyson Chandler.

 On 28 December 2024, Nurkić was suspended for three games without pay for an altercation involving both Naji Marshall and P. J. Washington during a game against the Dallas Mavericks.
 With the Suns sitting at 15–18 to begin the 2025 part of their 2024–25 campaign, the Suns elected to move Nurkić to the bench in favor of Mason Plumlee, beginning with their 6 January 2025 game against the Philadelphia 76ers.
 He would later miss out on playing time altogether starting on their 9 January game against the Atlanta Hawks as well.